omahs/Interviewer/README.md

 This project currently requires version `14.21.3` of node, and version `8.3.2` of npm.
 These are the only supported versions for this project.

-As a convenience, the repository contains a `.node-version` file that enables convinient use of a node environment manager.
+As a convenience, the repository contains a `.node-version` file that enables convenient use of a node environment manager.

 ## Windows Environment